OkayHughes/open-lab-notebook/src/posts/glass_project/math_scratch.md

 ## Laplacian:
 The laplaican can be computed in the continuum as `$$\nabla \cdot (\nabla f)$$`

-It's likely that we can thus use the above to compute the laplacian as `$$$ ~_{S}\mathbf{J}^{-1}_s (~_{RSD}\mathbf{D}_{rd} (~_R\mathbf{J}_r (~_{RSD}\mathbf{D}_{r} ~_{R}\mathbf{f}^r)_{s \mapsto r})^{rd})_s  $$$`
+It's likely that we can thus use the above expressions to compute the laplacian as `$$$ ~_{S}\mathbf{J}^{-1}_s (~_{RSD}\mathbf{D}_{rd} (~_R\mathbf{J}_r (~_{RSD}\mathbf{D}_{r} ~_{R}\mathbf{f}^r)_{s \mapsto r})^{rd})_s  $$$`